Frequently Asked Questions (FAQs) on College AUTONOMY

 23. What is the nature of assistance granted by Government/UGC after conferment autonomous status?

-Financial assistance and other enabling provisions-6 The Commission will provide assistance to autonomous colleges to meet their additional and special needs such as:
+The Commission will provide assistance to autonomous colleges to meet their additional and special needs such as:

 a.
 Orientation and re-training of teachers